Ehlers-Danlos Syndromes (EDS) (Group of conditions)

 Please also speak to your medical team to learn more about the symptoms and complications of a specific subtype of EDS.

-Ehlers-Danlos syndromes (EDS) are genetic conditions that are heritable (can be passed on from one generation to another).1 They are caused by genetic changes in specific genes that have an important role in connective tissue integrity.
+Ehlers-Danlos syndromes (EDS) are genetic conditions that are heritable (can be passed on from one generation to another).1 They are caused by disease-causing genetic variants in specific genes that have an important role in connective tissue integrity.
 Causal genes have been identified for 12 of the 13 subtypes, with hypermobile EDS (hEDS) being the only subtype where the genetic basis is still yet to be established.1,2

-Depending on the EDS subtype, the condition may be inherited in an autosomal dominant or recessive manner.1-3 More information about the specific genetic and its corresponding clinical features of each EDS subtype can be found in the 2017 international classification of the Ehlers–Danlos syndromes.
-1
+Depending on the EDS subtype, the condition may be inherited in an autosomal dominant or recessive manner.1-3 More information about the specific genetic and its corresponding clinical features of each EDS subtype can be found in the 2017 international classification of the Ehlers–Danlos syndromes.1

 More information on the relevant inheritance patterns can be found at:

 If you would like to learn more about the inheritance and impact of a particular type of EDS where the genetic cause has been identified, please ask your doctor for a referral to a genetic counsellor.
+Genetic counsellors are qualified allied health professionals who can provide information and support regarding genetic conditions and testing.
+More information about genetic counselling can be found at:

 Diagnosis